1Anchal/OSC/README.md

 # OSC
-This is my assignment for frontend.
+This is my assignment for front end.